AdityaKhandelwal029/C-Projects-Repository/Library Management System/Readme.txt

-This folder contains library management system project made in c++ with DevC++ Ide. this project uses concepts of data management system in c++.
+This folder contains library management system project made in c++ with DevC++ Ide.
+This project uses concepts of database management system in c++.

 Database use - MySQL